Adam Larsson: Edmonton Oilers (2016–2021)

-Prior to the start of the 2017–18 season, Larsson became the first Swede in franchise history to be named an alternate captain for the Oilers.
-Due to injuries throughout the lineup, Larsson spent the 2017–18 season playing with Klefbom or Nurse on the Oilers' top line.
-Klefbom and Larsson played 208 minutes together 5-on-5 while maintaining 53 percent possession and 39 percent of the goal share.
-Meanwhile, Nurse and Larsson played 819 minutes together 5-on-5 while maintaining 51 percent possession and 56 percent of the goal share.
-Larsson began the season strong, tallying three goals and one assist through his first 25 games, before being placed on Injured Reserve due to an upper-body injury on 1 December.
+Before the start of the 2017–18 season, Larsson became the first Swede in franchise history to be named an alternate captain for the Oilers.
+Due to injuries throughout the lineup, Larsson spent the 2017–18 season playing with Klefbom or Nurse on the Oilers' top defensive unit.
+Larsson began the season tallying three goals and one assist through his first 25 games, before being placed on injured reserve on 1 December.
 The Oilers posted a 4–4–0 record over Larsson's injury stint before he returned to the lineup on 18 December.
 Larsson missed more games during the season following his father's cardiac arrest on 25 January.
 He missed eight games directly following his father's death, played in seven when funeral arrangements were pending, and then missed another two to return to Sweden for the funeral.
 After returning to the Oilers lineup, Larsson tallied his 100th NHL point in a 3–2 win over the Los Angeles Kings on 24 March.
 He subsequently finished the season with four goals and 12 points through 57 games.
 As a result of his personal struggles during the 2017–18 season, Larsson was the Oilers nominee for the Bill Masterton Memorial Trophy as a player who most exemplifies "perseverance, sportsmanship and dedication to hockey."